 There are several anti-androgens available, each with slightly different uses.
 Here’s a look at some of the most common ones.

-Flutamide is a type of anti-androgen that’s used with other medications to treat certain types of prostate cancer.
+Flutamide is a type of anti-androgen people use with other medications to treat certain types of prostate cancer.
 Flutamide binds to the androgen receptors in prostate cancer cells, which blocks androgens from binding to the receptors.
 This prevents androgens from encouraging prostate cancer cell growth.

 Cyproterone was one of the first anti-androgens.
-It’s been used with other medications to treat women with PCOS.
-It’s also been shown to decrease testosterone levels and reduce the production of acne-causing oils.
+Healthcare professionals used it with other medications to treat women with PCOS.
+It may also decrease testosterone levels and reduce the production of acne-causing oils.

-It may also be used to reduce masculine traits in transgender women.
-However, due to its side effects, it’s generally not preferred.
+Doctors might also use it to reduce masculine traits in transgender women.
+However, due to its side effects, they generally do not prefer it.
+Cyproterone is currently unavailable in the United States.

 Anti-androgens can produce a range of side effects, depending on the dose and type you take.